 As another example, banks and lenders are constantly checking personal information and making verification decisions.
 To enable faster conversions without worrying about system access or uptime, they might choose to use authoritative databases rather than issuing sources.
 Fraudsters can take advantage of this shortcut by leveraging synthetic fraud.

-With synthetic fraud, bad actors combine pieces of real information into a new, fake identity.
+With synthetic fraud, bad actors combine pieces of real information with fake information.
+The result is a synthetic identity that can be particularly difficult to detect.
 If they can manage to create a record of this “Frankenstein identity” in an authoritative database, it becomes much easier for them to access credit in the future.

 As fraudsters find new ways to circumvent safeguards, it’s becoming more essential for organizations to implement a wide range of identity verification methods.
 Understanding identity assurance levels and using multiple issuing databases to verify identities are two ways your business can decrease the likelihood of fraud.